 I could go on and on about things that could have disqualified me, or made me think it would be near impossible for me to get in.
 What I had to convey to the application committee and to myself, was that I knew where I belonged and had hordes of people that believed in me.
 Even parents that were willing to empty their retirement savings to get me to my dream school.
 What doesn’t show up in my honors/awards section is that I am fiercely determined to get what I deserve and honor the people in my life.
 Graduate schools want to see that you will succeed.
 And with so many shoulders that I am standing on to be here, who could look down on me to tell me otherwise?

 Golden Nugget of Wisdom: Realize that there is no formula for who gets in and who doesn’t.
 The only expression that works for Admissions is (Not Applying) + (Not Giving Yourself the Chance) * (Self-Sabotage) = Automatic Rejection.
 Look, I don’t have all of the answers.
 My story may be completely different from your own.
 If nothing else, you can at least see, that my admission was not solely a decision based on my grades and accolades.
 Figure out what else you bring to the table.
+You are a gift, so what do people get when they receive you?
 Why would an elite program want you?
-What do you add to the student body that would be missing without your presence?
-Once you can answer that question, you’ll realize you didn’t need me after all…
+What dynamic/fire/light do you add to the student body that would be sorely missing without your presence?
+Once you can answer that question, you’ll realize you didn’t need me or this post after all…